JONSASSE/432-2018/TOPICS.md

 - Analysis of Covariance
 - Multi-factor ANOVA, designing experiments
 - K-Fold Cross-Validation in a Regression Model
-- dealing with missing data
+- Dealing with Missing Data
     - Incorporating Simple Imputation in a Regression Model
     - Incorporating Multiple Imputation in a Regression Model
 - Weighted Linear Regression